A new perspective on the equivalence between Weak and Strong Spatial Mixing in two dimensions: Application I: Finite range Gibbsian specifications

 \begin{remark} The statement is in fact more general: Theorem~\ref{thm:main} compares mixing with connections in a (very) subcritical Bernoulli percolation with inhomogeneities.
 A sufficient condition for these model to have exponential decay should be that the inhomogeneity is "essentially one-dimensional" below a certain scale (e.g.: it is (well approximated by) a union of straight lines with large distances between intersection points, and lower bounded angles between lines).
 Obtaining optimal conditions under which such inhomogeneous site/block percolation has exponential decay seems like an interesting open problem.
-Handling ``macroscopically one dimensional'' inhomogeneities can be done as in~\cite[Lemma 3.2]{Ott+Velenik-2018} (in particular, a similar argument applies in the large squares case of Theorem~\ref{thm:FRGibbs:weak_implies_strong}). \end{remark}
+Handling ``macroscopically one dimensional'' inhomogeneities can be done as in~\cite[Lemma 3.2]{Ott+Velenik-2018}.
+An argument which applies in the large squares case of Theorem~\ref{thm:FRGibbs:weak_implies_strong} is given in Lemma~\ref{lem:exp_dec_inhomo_bnd}. \end{remark}